1. Compliance Manager

 4. Industrial Engineer

-The goal of industrial engineers is to minimize waste during the production process by balancing the use of workers, machines, materials, information, and energy in the most efficient possible way.
+The goal of industrial engineers is to minimize waste during the production process by allocating workers, machines, materials, information, and energy in the most efficient way possible.
 These professionals must examine production schedules, process flows, and data in great detail in order to evaluate and improve existing methods of production or service.

 1. Police, Fire, or Ambulance Dispatcher